lapalmer6/IntegrationDocumentation/integration/BasicIntegrations.md

 - Receiving PDF reports as orders are completed
      - To your local file system
      - To an SFTP site
-     - To a Fax machine
+     - To a fax machine
 - Adding a batch of orders from a CSV file